simde-utc/woolly-front/README.md

 ```
 Replace `/woolly/` by the base URL of your deployment server.

 Then you only need to put all the content of the`dist/` folder in your deployment folder.
+Also add the `.htaccess` file to redirect all urls to `index.html`.